 - Clean your oven – This isn’t necessarily a fall maintenance thing, but never-the-less it’s a good time to do it with the holidays coming.

-- Clean out your dryer vent – Prevent a dryer fire by inspecting your hoses and clean with a dryer brush.
+- Clean dryer vents – Prevent a dryer fire by inspecting your hoses for lint buildup and clean with a dryer brush.

 - Wash the inside of your windows – Using newspapers helps prevent streaking.
 Don’t wash windows in the sun either.